jorishr/datastructures/trees/recursion_trees/tail_recursion.md

 ```
 Time complexity for this function is O(n)
 - compare: 1 constant unit of time
-- substract and multiply: 2 constant units of time
+- subtract and multiply: 2 constant units of time
 - repeated n times: T(n) = 3n

 The big gain however is the reduced space complexity from O(n) to O(1) as there is no need to store function calls on the stack.
 There is max one function call on the stack at any time.